iamDistractech/node-usb-barcode-scanner/README.md

 ### scanner = new UsbScanner(options)

-* Creates a new scanner using the options
+* Creates and opens a new scanner using the options
 	* `vendorID` - *number* - the vendorID of the device
 	* `productID` - *number* - the productID of the device
 	* `path` - *string* the path of the devices